openrs2/openrs2/share/doc/protocol/login.md

 ### 26 (`IP_BLOCKED`)

-**Message:** This comptuer's address has been blocked as it was used to break our rules.
+**Message:** This computer's address has been blocked as it was used to break our rules.

 ### 27 (Service unavailable)